EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/meeting.md

 Funding requests: Thursday 19 March
 Registration: Friday 7 April

-**Registration & funding:** Registration will be open soon.
-A limited amount of funding is available to reimburse expenses.
-The application for funding will be open together with registration.
+**Registration & funding:** Please register [here](https://forms.gle/8kpR32bdid4inLFN7).
+The registration form includes the options to submit a talk proposal and to apply for funding.
+(A limited amount of funding is available to reimburse expenses.)

 **Organizers:** [Paige Randall North](https://paigenorth.github.io/) and [Jacopo Emmenegger](https://jacopoemmenegger.wordpress.com/)